Todd Woodbridge

-Todd Andrew Woodbridge, OAM (born 2 April 1971) is an Australian former professional tennis player and current sports broadcaster with the Nine Network.

-Woodbridge is best known for his successful Doubles partnerships with Mark Woodforde (nicknamed "The Woodies") and later Jonas Björkman.
-His nickname was “a little bit wet”.
+Todd Andrew Woodbridge, OAM (born 2 April 1971) is an Australian broadcaster and former professional tennis player.
+During his playing career, he formed multiple Grand-Slam winning doubles partnerships with Mark Woodforde (together, nicknamed "The Woodies") and later Jonas Björkman.

 He is among the most successful doubles players of all time, having won 16 Grand Slam men's doubles titles (nine Wimbledons, three US Opens, three Australian Opens and one French Open), and a further six Grand Slam mixed doubles titles (three US Opens, one French Open, one Wimbledon, one Australian Open).
 Additionally, he was a gold medalist with Woodforde at the 1996 Summer Olympics to complete a career Golden Slam.
 In total he has won 83 ATP doubles titles.
 Woodbridge reached the World No. 1 doubles ranking in July 1992.

 Woodbridge was awarded the Medal of the Order of the Australia in the 1997 Australia Day Honours "for service to sport as gold medallist at the Atlanta Olympic Games, 1996".
 In 2002, he was inducted into the Australian Institute of Sport 'Best of the Best'.

-Woodbridge was at the Seven Network between 2006 and 2018, working for Seven Sport as a tennis commentator, where he was also a host of the network's Australian Open coverage.
-In April 2018, he hosted the morning sessions of the 2018 Commonwealth Games on the Gold Coast for the network.

-In 2014, alongside Woodforde, the International Tennis Federation (ITF) presented him with its highest accolade, the Philippe Chatrier award, for his contributions to tennis.
+In 2014, alongside Woodforde, the International Tennis Federation (ITF) presented him with its highest accolade, the Philippe Chatrier Award, for his contributions to tennis.

-In 2018, Woodbridge was signed by the Nine Network as a commentator for Wide World of Sports tennis, including the Australian Open after winning the broadcast rights for 6 years.
-Wimbledon 2018 was the final event he covered for the Nine Network.

 Tennis career

 Juniors

-In juniors, Woodbridge made the finals of the Jr Australian Open in 1987 and 1989, and Wimbledon in 1989.
+In juniors, Woodbridge made the finals of the Junior Australian Open in 1987 and 1989, and Wimbledon in 1989.